mohsin84/whatsaround/README.md

 # whatsaround
 An android architecture component example along with Dagger, Retrofit

 This sample use Foursquare's Location(Venue) API to show the recommeded place around you.
 The app shows trending venues/places of user current location.
 Instead of RxJava’s Flowables, Maybe or Any used LiveData, MutableLiveData and MediatorLiveData.
 It’s a complete MVVM project that use dependency injection and lifecycle aware components.
-It use android architecture component library features like-
+It use all features of <a href="https://developer.android.com/topic/libraries/architecture/index.html">Android Architecture Components</a> library like-
 <ol>
 <li> Room</li>
 <li> Lifecycle-aware components</li>